Wish me mell: Chapter 1: Seven-Colored Mission

-Mell then introduced to another friend from Australia, a koala named Lou who recently moved into the Hills to study.
+Mell is then introduced to another friend from Australia, a koala named Lou who recently moved into the Hills to study.
 Ciel gave her the egg for him to polish on.
-One day, the egg that Poco entrusted to Mell started to crack and later hatched into a young dragon girl named Nina.
+One day, the egg that Poco entrusted to Mell, on March 1st, is started to crack and later, on March 2nd, was hatched into a young dragon girl named Nina.
 Ciel explained that Nina is from Nordic Countries, and her egg got washed up onto the lake of Merci Hills.
-She has no idea who her mother was, confusing Mell and her friends about her origin but decided to find who Nina's mother was.
-Ciel asked Nina if she can handle the mission on taking care of the egg and she agrees.
-On each hardships she and her friends endure, they never forgot their mission on polishing the eggs.
-But each of them has their own goal: Marin's goal is to have good food, Poco's goal is to make everyone laugh and smile, Chico's goal is to find the charming points to her friends, Aro's goal is to believe into someone, Lou's goal is to confront each difficulty and obstacle he face, Nina's goal is to find her mother and Mell's goal is to connect everyone's hearts.
+She has no idea who her mother was, confusing Mell and her friends about her origin but decided to find out who Nina's mother was.
+Ciel asked Nina if she can handle the mission of taking care of the egg and she agrees.
+On each hardship she and her friends endure, they never forgot their mission of polishing the eggs.
+But each of them has their own goal: Marin's goal is to have good food, Poco's goal is to make everyone laugh and smile, Chico's goal is to find the charming points to her friends, Aro's goal is to believe in someone, Lou's goal is to confront each difficulty and obstacle he faces, Nina's goal is to find her mother and Mell's goal is to connect everyone's hearts.
 In those times, each of the eggs that have been polished changed its colors.
 Mell then received a letter from Lutz along with a souvenir: a keychain with red Masai beads.
 Mell keeps it as a lucky charm.

-One day in Merci Hills, a circus came to town with the main attraction a dragon who can use the Aurora Flame.
+One day Nina finds a circus flyer with the main attraction being a dragon who can breath an Aurora Flame, she feels that this is her mother and starts crying.
+And later, in Merci Hills, a circus came to town with the main attraction a dragon who can use the Aurora Flame.
 She was a great performer in the circus and believed from the rumors that she could be Nina's mother.
 As the day of the performance came, everyone went to see the dragon and find out if she is Nina's mother.
 Nina is very anxious, thinking that she may not be the one she's been searching for.
-As the dragon blows its Aurora Flame, everyone were dazzled and amazed on the colors.
+As the dragon blows its Aurora Flame, everyone was dazzled and amazed by the colors.
 At long last, Nina is happy that she finally found her mother, continuing her performance in the circus.
 After the performance, Nina's mother asked Mell to deliver a very special letter to Nina before leaving Merci Hills.
-Nina received the letter from her mother through Mell later on, saying on how she was doing.
-At the same time, the last egg has shine in its bright color.
+Nina received the letter from her mother through Mell later on, saying how she was doing.
+At the same time, the last egg has shone in its bright color.
 As the seven eggs were gathered, a rainbow formed above the skies of Merci Hills, connecting it to the human world.